windsnow1025/Markdown-LaTeX-Renderer/README.md

 parseMarkdownLaTeX(contentDiv, markdownContent);
 ```

-### Usage with Next.js
+### Integration with Next.js

-To use `markdown-latex-renderer` in a Next.js project, follow these steps:

-1. Install the library

-2. Update your `next.config.mjs` to include the following configuration:
+To use in a Next.js project, update your `next.config.mjs` to include the following configuration:

 ```mjs
 const nextConfig = {